tlack/xxl/README.md

 See the various tests for more examples.

+## Philosophy

+- *Terse*.
+It is much better to express yourself clearly in a few words rather than many.
+We provide powerful operators that allow you to do more while describing less.

+- *Accessible*.
+XXL avoids niche-y programmer terms like "map" and "reduce" in favor of common English

+- *Minimalistic*, but not spare.
+Provide tools people commonly need, even if they're a bit duplicative of other, more primitive approaches.

+- *Fast*.
+XXL cares deeply about performance, for the same reason a person should care about the quality of any tool they use for professional work.

 ## Features

 - Minimalist syntax.
 Clean, very easy to understand and parse left-to-right